-Which Office 365 Tools Are Best to Track Projects?
+Which Microsoft 365 Tools Are Best To Track Projects?

 2. Outlook Tasks

 Outlook Tasks makes it easy to manage a small project from within your email app.
 Tasks also sync with To Do.